 Litigation lawyer and portfolio manager for FDH Bank PLC, FDH Holdings Ltd, First Discount House Ltd. Rendering dispute resolution to the bank’s matters in financial services, securities, employment, mergers and acquisitions, white-collar crime, and a broad spectrum of disputes from 2015 to date.
 Recently, defended a claim for the unlawful realization of security by some cotton ginners valued over 5 billion.
 Litigated and facilitated a compromise settlement in favor of the Bank.

-Advising an international client on the implementation of the WHO Framework Convention on Tobacco Control and the steps that the executive or legislator bodies of Malawi will need to take to adopt and domesticate the FCTC.
-His specific role was domestic and customs taxation of tobacco products including cigarettes, pipe tobacco and roll your own tobacco manufactured in Malawi or imported into Malawi.
+Advised an international entity on the implementation of the WHO Framework Convention on Tobacco Control and the steps Malawi will have to carry out to adopt and domesticate the FCTC.
+Focus on taxation of tobacco products manufactured in Malawi or imported into Malawi.

-Advising a company based in Norway, on registration and the regulatory requirements for setting up a Company limited by guarantee and/or a foreign company in Malawi including the regulatory framework and operational requirements.
-Acting as first company secretary.
+In 2021, advised two company based in Norway, on registration and the regulatory requirements for setting up a company limited by guarantee and/or a foreign company in Malawi including the regulatory framework and operational requirements, Registration of an INGO and Congoma Registration.